websitefae-stack/trk-dashboard/README.md

 # trk-dashboard
-The Resilient Dashboard - Multi-role dashboard system for Session Workers, Coaches, and Franchisors built on Frappe
+The Resilient Dashboard - Multi-role dashboard system for Session Workers, Coaches, and Franchisors built on Frappe.

 Last updated: 2026-06-30